QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 We can also work with the package, and activated project file, from a Jupyter notebook for analysis and exploration.

-In general, Jupyter should be used sparingly as it does not support a tight workflow for collaboration since it does not have an equivalent for the CI, and changes to the Jupyter notebook cannot be discussed inline and analyzes using the workflow above.
+In general, Jupyter should be used sparingly as it does not support a tight workflow for collaboration since it does not have an equivalent for the CI, and changes to the Jupyter notebook cannot be discussed inline and analyzed using the workflow above.

-However, if a code sourcecode is fairly stable and you are working on just the analysis and visualization of results (where introducing bugs is unlikely), it is a very useful tool.
+However, if source code is fairly stable and you are working on just the analysis and visualization of results (where introducing bugs is unlikely), it is a very useful tool.

-Assuming that we have the `IJulia` and conda installed, as in the basic lecture note setup, if we start a terminal in VS Code we will be able to start Jupyter in the right directory.
+Assuming that we have the `IJulia` package and conda installed, as in the basic lecture note setup, if we start a terminal in VS Code we will be able to start Jupyter in the right directory.

 - Create a new terminal for your operating system by choosing the `+` button on the terminals pane, then type `jupyter lab` to start Jupyter, then open the webpage